 Concerns and discussions surrounding DeepSeek about how it handles user data have risen significantly since the inauguration of President Trump, considering his stance on privacy from the Chinese government.
 Unlike many Western AI companies, DeepSeek has stated that user data from the U.S. is sent to China.
 This has raised alarms among privacy advocates, especially given China’s strict internet regulations and history of government surveillance.

-“There’s substantial evidence that what DeepSeek did here is they distilled the knowledge out of OpenAI’s models,” David Sacks, an advisor to President Trump on all AI matters, said.
+“There’s substantial evidence that what DeepSeek did here is they distilled the knowledge out of OpenAI’s models,” David Sacks, President Trump’s AI advisor, said.

 Another key issue is censorship.
 Some users have reported that DeepSeek avoids or restricts discussions about topics sensitive to the Chinese government.
 This includes political issues, human rights and criticism of the Chinese leadership.